HISTORICAL PUBLICATIONS & SPECIAL BIBLIOGRAPHIES

 Volume 2: Annotated Collection of Selected Postcards of the Early Tourist Era to the Mid-20th Century

-CARTOBIBLIOGRAPHICAL WORKS
+LIST OF CARTOBIBLIOGRAPHICAL WORKS

-♦ The Colorado River of the West: Cartographic Styles of the 16th to 19th Centuries
+♦ The Colorado River of the West: Cartographic Styles of the 16th to 19th Centuries.

-ANTHOLOGICAL PUBLICATIONS
+LIST OF ANTHOLOGICAL PUBLICATIONS

 ♦ The Grand Canyon!
 A Worldwide,Year-By-Year Anthology and Annotated Bibliography of Personal Encounters With the World's Greatest Draw 1540–2022